 That said – Wing and a Prayer was held together by a structure imposed on the characters.
 Players could and did leave to take a breath in an OOC space where we cared for them, and the pressure they were under, but this didn’t stop us from putting their characters under intense stress all day.

 Wing And A Prayer was backed by a simulation.
 (Written by a nice man called Thorsten, as it happens.)
-An implacable foe, who could not be bargained with, or reasoned with, in game, who simply responded coldly to player action.
-We changed the plan we had coded before the day on only one occasion, when we realised we had the difficulty level inaccurately placed at one specific time to reflect our desire for the day to have dramatic ebbs and flows.
+An implacable foe, who could not be bargained with, or reasoned with, who simply responded coldly to player action in game.
+We only changed the plan we had coded before the day on only one occasion, when we realised we had the difficulty level inaccurately placed at one specific time to reflect our desire for the day to have dramatic ebbs and flows.

 Scary – because I’ve never played UK style before and there was so much to keep track ofEva Helene Antonsen, public with permission